cfpb/design-system/docs/components/radio-buttons.md

   buttons (usually no more than 6-8 options).
 When there are more than two options, stack radio buttons vertically.
 variation_groups:
-  - variation_group_name: Standard radio button
+  - variation_group_name: Standard radio buttons
     variations:
       - variation_code_snippet: >
           <div class="m-form-field m-form-field__radio">